AndrewAkinson/python3-therion-analyzer/README.md

 Another issue concerns the use of capitalisation for keywords, file names, and the survex path itself.
-The parsing algorithm is designed to work around these issues BUT it is assumed that survey path names introduced by begin statements cab be forced to lower case.
-For keywords, for example, `*Begin` is equally valid as `*begin`.
+The parsing algorithm is designed to work around these issues BUT it is assumed that it is acceptable for survey path names introduced by begin statements to be forced to lower case.
+For keywords, capitalisation is irrelevant, for example `*Begin` is equally valid as `*begin`.
 Also, there can be space between the keyword character and the keyword itself so that `* begin` is the same as `*begin`.
 Again the parser should handle these cases transparently.

 Generally if a survex file can be successfully processed by `cavern`, then it ought to be parsable by the present scripts.
 The parser has